reTHINK-project/dev-msg-node-nodejs/readme.md

 $ npm run init-setup
 ```
 ##### Installation with Docker
-you may esape this part, in case you have redis & nodejs installed.
+You can skip this part, in case you have redis & nodejs installed.

 In order to build dev-msg-node-nodejs you must have docker running.
 Otherwise docker can be installed from [docker installation](https://docs.docker.com/).
 After having intsalled correctly docker, run the following command to build :